THEOLOGY

 "In respect of what happens, one can think of causality in only two ways: either according to nature or from freedom."
 (Tekst)/(AA B560)

-Kantian theology shows how nature and freedom are the only two types of causality and how there is a relationship between God and causality.
+Kantian critique shows how nature and freedom are the only two types of causality and how the connection between cause (WILL/BEFORE) and effect (WILL/AFTER) is thought through reason (Logos) a priori.